 Let’s start with the basics.
-The majority of adult hemoglobin is hemoglobin A (HbA), an iron-based metalloprotein made of two alpha and two beta globular protein subunits (a tetramer).
-Each HbA molecule can hold up to four oxygen molecules, but the hemoglobin molecule itself is also involved in physiologic buffering and carbon dioxide transport (carbaminohemoglobin).
+Most adult hemoglobin is hemoglobin A (HbA), an iron-based metalloprotein made of two alpha and two beta globular protein subunits (a tetramer).
+Each HbA molecule can hold up to four oxygen molecules, but the hemoglobin molecule is also involved in physiologic buffering and carbon dioxide transport (carbaminohemoglobin).

-An important teaching point is cooperativity, the phenomenon where when an atom of oxygen binds to hemoglobin, the remaining unoccupied spots on that hemoglobin molecule have increased affinity for oxygen.
-In other words, with each molecule of oxygen, hemoglobin gets hungrier and hungrier for the next.
+An important teaching point is cooperativity, where when an atom of oxygen binds to hemoglobin, the remaining unoccupied spots on that hemoglobin molecule have an increased affinity for oxygen.
+In other words, with each oxygen molecule, hemoglobin gets hungrier and hungrier for the next.
 This positive cooperativity is responsible for the ODC’s sigmoidal shape.

-In healthy adults, a PO2 of ~27 mmHg corresponds to ~50% hemoglobin saturation (blue curve).
+A PO2 of ~27 mmHg in healthy adults corresponds to ~50% hemoglobin saturation (red curve).
 This is known as the P50 of hemoglobin.
-There are many physiologic stressors which can shift the curve rightward or leftward and therefore change hemoglobin’s P50.
+Many physiologic stressors can shift the curve rightward or leftward, changing hemoglobin’s P50.
 It’s important to know what these are and what they mean.

 This is a fairly simplified overview of the ODC, so drop me a line if you have questions in the comments section below! 🙂